bmeurant/technical-docs/software-architecture/architectural-principles/component-principles.md

 }
 ```

 A client component depends only on the `IUserRepository` interface, not a concrete class.
-This allows us to easily swap the real database for a mock one during testing, or change the database technology later.
+This allows us to easily swap the real [[software-architecture/databases/|database]] for a mock one during testing, or change the [[software-architecture/databases/|database]] technology later.

 ```typescript
 // Client depends only on the interface